ed-kung/CSUN-Econ-433/index.md

 ### Late and Missing Assignment Policy

-Requests for late submissions or extensions, beyond what is allowed in the syllabus, must be submitted by email with accompanying documentation.
+Requests for absences, late submissions, or extensions, beyond what is allowed in the syllabus, must be submitted by email with accompanying documentation.
 Only unanticipated family or medical emergencies, or other extraordinary events, will be considered valid reasons.
 Events that could reasonably have been anticipated, such as heavy academic workload or busy work schedule, will not be accepted as valid reasons.

 ### Academic Integrity